Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-Throughout the trek, the mighty peaks of Annapurna I, Annapurna II, Annapurna III, Annapurna IV are on display.
-You will also see other incredible peaks, including the iconic picture perfect Machhapuchhre, Dhaulagiri, Manaslu, Gangapurna and Tilicho Peak.
+Throughout the trek, the mighty peaks of Annapurna I, Annapurna II, Annapurna III, and Annapurna IV are on display.
+You will also see other incredible peaks, including the iconic picture-perfect Machhapuchhre, Dhaulagiri, Manaslu, Gangapurna, and Tilicho Peak.

 The Annapurna Circuit is a complete cultural emersion.
 You will walk through Manang and many other Tibetan-like Buddhist villages and pass by many monasteries.
 You will also visit Muktinath, one of the holiest sites in Hinduism.

 While in recent years the construction of roads has put off some trekkers from trekking in the region, there are many alternatives and variations that avoid roads.
 These include the ‘New Annapurna Trekking Trails’, which take in new villages that are much less touched by the historical trekking industry.

 You can take many different variations on the circuit.
 Depending on your budget and timeframe you can take as little as 5 days to complete the circuit or as many as 17—it’s completely up to you!

 The trek is perfect for people who are in good health with average physical fitness.
 You do not need to have previous trekking experience.